top of page

 The rule worked.
 Little ones stopped stacking conjunctions in their conversations, but unfortunately, they grew up thinking the rule applied to their writing.

-Just look at the massive finger-wagging that went on in previous centuries.
+Just look at the finger-wagging that went on in previous centuries.

-The finger-waggers, alas, stood on shaky grammatical ground.
+The finger-waggers stood on shaky grammatical ground.
 The heavyweights disagreed and held nothing back.

 Here's What the Experts Say